traefik/traefik/docs/content/routing/services/index.md

           serversTransport = "mytransport"
     ```

-!!! info default serversTransport
+!!! info Default Servers Transport
     If no serversTransport is specified, the `default@internal` will be used.
-    The `default@internal` serversTransport is created from the [static configuration](../overview.md#transport-configuration).
+    The `default@internal` serversTransport is created from the [static configuration](../overview.md#http-servers-transports).

 #### Response Forwarding